 3. Harriman State Park, Ramapo, New York

 Don’t feel like driving too far out of the city, but still want to get away?
 Put “Harriman State Park” in your phone’s maps and in just an hour to an hour and a half (depending on traffic, of course) you will feel like you are worlds away.
 Book a cabin at Sebago Cabins or Beaver Park where you’ll have access to amenities while you explore the beautiful parkland around you.
-You’ll wake up directly on the lake, where you can build a fire and kickback, or spend your winter days canoeing, hiking, fishing, or biking, depending on the weather.
+You’ll wake up directly on the lake, so fill your packing cubes for travel with clothing to build a fire and kickback, or spend your winter days canoeing, hiking, fishing, or biking, depending on the weather.

 4. Van Hoevenberg Cabins, Lake Placid, New York